 Start the simplification, standardization and rationalization process by creating an asset inventory of infrastructure products, people, processes and providers across the IT project portfolio.
 This will enable decision making around rationalizing, renovating, replacing, relocating or retiring assets and workloads (see “Simplifying Mode 1 Workload Infrastructures”).

 This seems like a good time to include a video on corporate speak.

-It is difficult to see how Gartner is doing in this report anything different from this video.
+It isn’t easy to see how Gartner is doing in this report, anything different from this video.

 One of the points made by Gartner is about the importance of simplification.
-However, placing a data center (whose purpose is unclear) between the customer and the public cloud is not simplifying, it is doing the exact opposite.
-Simplifying sounds good, but when a person is telling you to simplify, and then adding complexity, it is rational to question their motives.
+However, placing a data center (whose purpose is unclear) between the customer and the public cloud is not simplifying.
+It is doing the exact opposite.
+Simplifying sounds good, but when a person tells you to simplify and then adding complexity, it is rational to question their motives.